pararang/mengcp/README.md

+# MCP Agent 008
+Random tools while learning about MCP (Model Context Protocol) and building agents for AI.

-# Code Editing Agent
+## Code Editing Agent

-This repository contains a simple code editing agent using Claude (currently).
+Contains a simple tools for code editing by AI agent using Claude (currently).
 It's based on the tutorial from [AmpCode](https://ampcode.com/how-to-build-an-agent) with slight modifications to the code structure and file organization for improved tidiness and performance.

 - More modular codes with organized file structure
 - Performance optimizations in the code with map and in-memory cache for the definition setting

 Feel free to explore and modify the code for your own purposes!

+## Poke Agent
+Inspired from [allenthomas](https://allenthomas.vercel.app/posts/mcp) technical walkthrough to explain what and how MCP working in simple terms.